mohamedriyaz-07/Diabetes-Project/README.md

 ## Acknowledgements

-If you have any doubt or want to contribute feel free to hit me up on (hirthicksofficial@gmail.com)
+If you have any doubt or want to contribute feel free to hit me up on (smohamedriyaz07@gmail.com)

 The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.**

+## Future Enhancement